aybehrouz/argennon/proposal.md

 new user with a higher balance.
 An attacker who has obtained a large amount of ALGOs, also needs to hold them for a long period of time before being able to attack our system.

-For calculating the exponential moving average of a time series in the time step *t*, we can use the following recursive
+For calculating the exponential moving average of a time series at the time step *t*, we can use the following recursive
 formula:

 <!---